School Logo

 Underpinned by Athey (2007), Kress (1997), Matthews (1999) and Machón (2013), and according

-to Lancaster (e.g., 2007), young children's early drawings are intentional and purposeful, showing that - rather than interpreting them in terms of a stage theory - we should appreciate that very young children understand that marks and individual signs can be meaningful; they imbue them with their meanings, of objects, people and experiences.
+to Lancaster (e.g., 2007), young children's early drawings are intentional and purposeful, showing that - rather than interpreting them in terms of a stage theory - we should appreciate that very young children understand that marks and individual signs can be meaningful.
+Children imbue their marks and early drawings with their meanings, of objects, people and experiences.
 Kress warns that "we have to look at these childish productions with entirely new eyes" (1997, p.
 36).

 The following examples reveal evidence of 'grammaticisation' (e.g., Langacker, 2000), indicating some regularity in respect of the marks they chose, and the way in which they arranged their marks on a page.
 Lancaster's work suggests that the examples below show that "the children are starting to use some of the syntactic principles that underlie writing systems earlier than might have been thought" (p.
 149).
 It is the social meanings (e.g., a cartoon watched on television; going to the swimming pool; a trip to the beach with mum and friends, playing ball), which Kress and van Leeuwen (2001), suggest "are the starting point and driving force behind the organizational structures of signs and texts of all kinds" (Lancaster, p.
 142).